Lager: Pale lager

 The most common lagers in worldwide production are pale lagers.
 The flavour of these lighter lagers is usually mild, and the producers often recommend that the beers be served refrigerated.

 Pale lager is a very pale to golden-coloured lager with a well attenuated body and noble hop bitterness.
 The brewing process for this beer developed in the mid 19th century when Gabriel Sedlmayr took pale ale brewing techniques back to the Spaten Brewery in Germany and applied it to existing lagering brewing methods.

-This approach was picked up by other breweries, most notably Pilsner Urquell Brewery in Bohemia (now part of the Czech Republic) where Josef Groll produced the first Pilsner beer.
+This approach was picked up by other breweries, most notably the Pilsner Urquell Brewery in Pilsen, Bohemia (now part of the Czech Republic), where Josef Groll produced the first Pilsner beer.
 The resulting pale coloured, lean and stable beers were very successful and gradually spread around the globe to become the most common form of beer consumed in the world today.

+Another pale lager variety is Helles, native to Munich.

-Vienna lager
+Amber lager

+Amber lagers are generally darker in color than pale lagers, often a deep tan or amber color.
+Among the common styles of amber lager are Märzen, traditionally brewed in Munich for the celebration of Oktoberfest, Bock, a higher alcohol-content amber lager originating in Einbeck in central Germany, and the widely distributed Vienna lager.

 The Vienna lager style was developed by Anton Dreher in the late 1830s.
 While on a trip to England and Scotland in 1833 with Gabriel Sedlmayr, Dreher gained knowledge of the pale malt making process.
 Dreher combined the pale malt making techniques with cold bottom fermentation, using yeast given to him by Sedlmayr.
 In late 1840, Anton Dreher started renting a cellar to mature his beer under cold conditions, a process that is called "lagering".
 The resulting beer was clean-tasting and relatively pale for the time thanks to the use of smoke-free "English" hot air kilns, resulting in a pale amber colour.

 The beer style became well-known internationally, in particular due to the Dreher brewery's restaurant and beer hall at the International Exposition of 1867 in Paris, and started getting copied by many of the US-American lager breweries founded by German immigrants.
 The first amber-coloured Oktoberfest-Märzen brewed by Franziskaner-Leistbräu in 1872 was also a Vienna-style beer brewed to a higher strength.

 The Vienna lager style has survived to this day, mostly thanks to the emerging microbrewing, home-brewing and craft beer scene in the United States of the 1980s and 1990s.
 Due to the influence of the American craft beer movement, Vienna lager can again be found in Europe, including traditional Austrian breweries like Ottakringer and Schwechater who have made this pale amber beer style part of their range of beers again.

-Notable examples of Vienna Lager in the US include Brooklyn Lager, Samuel Adams Boston Lager, Great Lakes Eliot Ness, Dovetail Vienna-style Lager, Devils Backbone Vienna Lager, Abita Amber, Yuengling Traditional Lager, Dos Equis Ámbar, and August Schell Brewing Company Firebrick.
-In Norway, the style has retained some of its former popularity, and is still brewed by most major breweries.

-A Vienna lager typically has a copper to reddish-brown colour, low bitterness, low hop profile, a malty aroma, and 4.8-5.4% alcohol by volume.
+A Vienna lager typically has a copper to reddish-brown colour, low bitterness, low hop profile, a malty aroma, and 4.8–5.4% alcohol by volume.